We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 Marketing techniques used in sales cadence

-With a bit of attention to figures it is possible to invest less money and time to get better returns.
+With a bit of attention to figures or data it is possible to invest less money and time to get better returns.
 Instead of a scattergun approach the marketing emphasis should be directed to whichever market sector is actually proving successful for you currently.
+And which mediums.
 Look at your past orders and determine where the sales were coming from, rather than guessing or hoping.
 Get to know your numbers inside out.

 What is your sales cadence?

 You may have one and simply may not have documented it yet.
 Or maybe you just do it in a slapdash way.
-In which case it is time to look at the way you are doing things and work on getting a cadence that works well for you.
+In which case it is time to look at the way you are doing things and work on getting a sales cadence that works well for you or your firm.
 If you need to, then by all means niche down your target market and focus your advertising on a smaller number of potential customers.
 You will spend less money and have more time to connect with the right type of client.
 When you get this right you get to the point where your measured input will deliver a standard expectation of output.
-For example if you email every bakery to promote your self raising flour, then follow that up with social media advertising or placement that is directly marketed at them through remarking to create brand awareness.
+For example if you email every bakery to promote your self raising flour, then follow that up with social media advertising or placement that is directly marketed at them through remarketing to create brand awareness.
 Then you can make a call to arrange a tasting, a demo, a meeting, whatever it takes to prove that you can add value for them.
 Once you have the cadence right, you will be able to work out what return you get for your input.
 At that point you can do more or less of the same to increase or decrease leads generated and sales made.
+It will create predictable consistency for you.

 WOMM – Word of Mouth Marketing

-Most of our own business comes from word-of-mouth referrals and from existing clients, with a good percentage also coming from our own website.
+Much of our own business comes from word-of-mouth referrals which can be rather unpredictable and from existing clients, with a good percentage also coming from our own website.
 Therefore we have a cadence for each of the three processes that get us leads.
-If you are reading this article, then you are seeing part of our cadence through our Monday Mailshot or on our own website blog.
+If you are reading this article, then you are seeing part of our cadence through our Monday Mailshot or on our own website Blog.
 Likewise, many of you will see our advertising in your social media stream.
 And, IF you are a potential client you can expect an email and then a phone call, if we feel we can add value to your business.
-Say yes and we will promise to ad value – guaranteed !
+Say yes and we will promise to add value – guaranteed !

 Our secret sauce sales cadence